JAX-DIPS/JAX-DIPS/README.md

 - `test_poisson`: tests for both the pointwise and the grid-based Poisson solvers over a star and a sphere interfaces.
 Note that in the current implementation the grid-based solver does not support batching and is therefore faster.
 Fixing this issue will be done in the future versions.

 # Installation
 To install the latest released version from PyPI do ```pip install jax-dips```.
 If you want to create a dedicated virtual environment for jax-dips you could use ```python3 -m venv <my-virtual-env>``` and then activate it by ```source <my-virtual-env>/bin/activate```.
 Then you can install jax-dips inside this environment to make sure it doesn't interfere with your existing library installations.
+Note `jax-dips` will install jax on your machine, therefore it is recommended to use a virtual environment.

-# Development & Usage Environment
+# Development & Usage

+## 0. Hardware Requirements
+The default hardware requirements considered below is on NVIDIA GPU with CUDA version `>=12.*` and CUDA driver version `>=530`.
+However, if you are using a different CUDA version you should replace the python wheel address on the first line of `requirements.txt` with your desired `wheel` from https://storage.googleapis.com/jax-releases/jax_cuda_releases.html.
+If you are using a different hardware (AMD GPU, TPU, etc.) you can also modify the `requirements.txt` accordingly or build from source (modify `Dockerfile`) based on the instructions at https://jax.readthedocs.io/en/latest/developer.html#building-from-source.
+If you are facing issues with installation please don't to raise an issue at https://github.com/JAX-DIPS/JAX-DIPS/issues and we will add support for your special hardware.

 ## 1. Virtual Environment
 Create a virtual environment by running the following command